 Tragically, some 7.6 million companion animals are surrendered by owners to shelters every year and some 2.7 million of these surrendered animals are euthanized, according to the ASPCA.
 Many pets that end up homeless and in shelters once had loving owners, but their owners became sick or passed away and did not plan for their pets to be cared for.
-If you do not want your animals to suffer this fate, you should work with our Overland Park elder law attorneys to provide protection for your animals.
+If you do not want your animals to suffer this fate.

 Parman & Easterday has helped many clients create pet plans to protect their pets when they are gone.
 We advise you of your options and help you decide on a plan that is right for you.
 Call us today as you never know if and when something might happen to you that puts your pets in jeopardy.